 Criteria JORC Code explanation Commentary Sub- sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc. and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
-Quality control procedures adopted for all subsampling stages to maximise representivity of samples.
-Measures taken to ensure that the sampling is representative of the in-situ material collected including for instance results for field, duplicate/second-half sampling.
-Whether sample sizes are appropriate to the grain size of the material being sampled.
-Drill core is cut with a Corewise automatic core cutter, and a half core sample is taken for laboratory analysis.
+Quality control procedures adopted for all sub- sampling stages to maximise representivity of samples.
+Measures taken to ensure that the sampling is representative of the in-situ material collected includingfor instance results for field, duplicate/second-half sampling.
+Whether sample sizes are appropriate to the grain size of the material being sampled Drill core is cut with a Corewise automatic core cutter, and a half core sample is taken for laboratory analysis.
 The RC drilling rig is equipped with an in-built cyclone and cone splitting system, which provided one bulk sample of approximately 20kg to 30kg and a sub-sample of 1.5-3kg per metre drilled.
 All RC samples were split using the system described above to maximise and maintain consistent representivity.
 The majority of samples were dry.
 Bulk samples were placed in green plastic bags, with the sub-samples collected placed in calico sample bags.
 Field duplicates were collected by spear from green plastic bags.
 These duplicates were designed for laboratory checks.
 Certified Reference Material (CRM) standards and blanks are inserted into the sample stream at approximately 1:35.
 Laboratory duplicate samples are split with a riffle splitter.
-A 1.5kg to 3kg RC sample was collected from 1m intervals and is considered appropriate and representative for the grain size and style of mineralisation.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+A 1.5kg to 3kg RC sample was collected from 1m intervals and is considered appropriate and samples are spin and spin approximately and spin approximately appropriate and spin approximately appropriate and spin appropriate approprise approprise appropriate appropriate appropri Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
 ALS Laboratory Services were used for Au and multi-element analysis work carried on out on 1m split RC samples and half core DD samples.
 The laboratory techniques below are for all samples submitted to ALS and are considered appropriate for the style of mineralisation at Canbelego: Crush and pulverize sample.
 Au-AA25 Ore Grade Au 30g FA AA Finish ME-ICP61 48 element 4 acid digest ICP-AES.
 OG62 Ore Grade finish for non-Au over range samples.
 The QA/QC data includes standards, duplicates and laboratory checks.
 Duplicates for percussion drilling are collected from the one metre sample bag using a spear.
 QA/QC tests are conducted by the laboratory on each batch of samples with CRM standards.